In Portugal, Drug Use Is Treated As A Medical Issue, Not A Crime

 Under the 2001 decriminalization law, authored by Goulão, drug dealers are still sent to prison.
 But anyone caught with less than a 10-day supply of any drug — including heroin — gets mandatory medical treatment.
 No judge, no courtroom, no jail.

-Instead they end up in a sparsely furnished, discreet, unmarked office in downtown Lisbon, for counselling with government sociologists, who decide whether to refer them to drug treatment centers.
+Instead they end up in a sparsely furnished, discreet, unmarked office in downtown Lisbon, for counseling with government sociologists, who decide whether to refer them to drug treatment centers.

 "It's cheaper to treat people than to incarcerate them," says sociologist Nuno Cabaz.
 "If I come across someone who wants my help, I'm in a much better position to provide it than a judge would ever be.
 Simple as that."